 - What if … (insert personal panic trigger here)??

 You know what’s true?

 You must grow and you must find a way to contribute.
 These are the things that your spirit requires.
-Your creativity is the basis of your unique contribution and must be expressed.
+Your creativity must be expressed.

 When you postpone your brilliance and ignore that inner voice nagging from inside your heart, you could stagnate and get bitter.
 Like that old man running kids off his lawn.